prubisch/prubisch.github.io/content/authors/admin/_index.md

     url: https://www.medicalschool-berlin.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on synaptic plasticity in the healthy and deseased brain.
+bio: I want to understand how we(the brain) learn(s) ranging from behaviour to the molecular pathways of plasticity. #My research focuses on synaptic plasticity in the healthy and deseased brain.

 # Interests to show in About widget
 interests:
   - Synaptic Plasticity
-  - Model of learning
-  - Impariments of plasticity in neurodevelopmental deseases
+  - Models of Learning in the healthy and diseased brain
+  - Synaptopathologies
+  - Multi-scale modelling
+  - Spiking Neural Networks
   - Biological credit assingment

 # Education to show in About widget